-If a negative minimum pressure is specified then this is the maximum tensile pressure that can be exerted on the soil.
+If a negative minimum pressure is specified then this is the maximum tensile pressure the soil can sustain.

 The maximum pressure that can be exerted on the soil.
-If the soil pressure is higher than the maximum during raft analysis, the soil pressure will be constant and equal to this maximum pressure.
+If the soil pressure is higher than the maximum pressure during raft analysis, the soil pressure will be constant and and equal to this maximum pressure.

-4.17.3 Pile Interaction
+4.18.3 Pile Interaction